 Service Name: Email Service

-The Department of Computing and Communications (C&C) provides an e-mail service on a campus-wide basis.
+Information Technology Services (ITS) provides an e-mail service on a campus-wide basis.
 This service provides a reliable, secure delivery of e-mail to and from the Memorial University community.

 Who can avail of this service: